 The VIO cores that you add to your design appear in the Hardware window under the target device.
 If you do not see the VIO cores appear, right-click the device and select Refresh Hardware.
-This re-scans the FPGA and refreshes the Hardware window.
+This re-scans the FPGA or ACAP and refreshes the Hardware window.

-Note: If you still do not see the VIO core after programming and/or refreshing the FPGA, check to make sure the device was programmed with the appropriate .bit file and check to make sure the implemented design contains an VIO core.
+Note: If you still do not see the VIO core after programming and/or refreshing the FPGA or ACAP, check to make sure the device was programmed with the appropriate .pdi file and check to make sure the implemented design contains an VIO core.
 Also, check to make sure the appropriate .ltx probes file that matches the .bit file is associated with the device.

-Click the VIO core (called hw_vio_1 in the following figure) to see its properties in the VIO Core Properties window.
+Click the VIO core (called hw\vio\1 in the following figure) to see its properties in the VIO Core Properties window.
 By selecting the VIO core, you should also see the probes corresponding to the VIO core in the Debug Probes window as well as the corresponding VIO Dashboard in the Vivado IDE workspace (see the following figure).

-Figure 143: VIO Core in the Hardware Window
+Figure 146: VIO Core in the Hardware Window

-Figure 144: Selection of the VIO Core in Various Views
+Figure 147: Selection of the VIO Core in Various Views